tudelft3d/3dgeoinfo2018/practicalinfo.md

 ### Venue

-The conference will be held at the Aula Congress Centre of the Delft University of Technology with the 3D GeoInfo presentations taking place at the Senaatzaal.
+The conference will be held at the Aula Congress Centre of the Delft University of Technology.
+The 3D GeoInfo presentations will be taking place at the Senaatzaal and the plenary sessions at the Auditorium.
-It is located just south of the city centre of Delft, easily accessible as a 20-minute walk from the central <i>Markt</i> square, or by walking (20 minutes) or taking public transit (5 minutes) from the Delft train station.
+The Aula Congress Centre is located just south of the city centre of Delft, easily accessible as a 20-minute walk from the central square of Delft (the <i>Markt</i>), or by walking (20 minutes) or taking public transit (5 minutes) from the Delft train station.
 It is also reachable by car through the A13 highway (take exits 9 - Delft or 10 - Delft Zuid).

 <div class="row">